sunface/sunface/Readme.md

 ### About myself
 - Leading to build a newrelic-like APM from scratch for a big listed company
-- Main contributor of [datav](https://github.com/apm-ai/datav), maintainer of [open telemetry](https://github.com/open-telemetry),creator of https://apm.ai
+- Main contributor of [datav](https://github.com/apm-ai/datav), core member of [open telemetry](https://github.com/open-telemetry),creator of https://apm.ai
 - personal website: https://im.dev

 ### Tech stack